nadeemlab/DeepLIIF/README.md

 Please report all issues on the public forum.

 ## License
-© [Nadeem Lab](http://www.nadeemlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+© This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper: